HubRise/website/content/blog/20230510-catalog-variants/en/__post.md

 author: Antoine Monnier
 meta:
   title: Catalog variants | Blog | HubRise
   description: HubRise now supports catalog variants.
-This new feature allows businesses to manage a single catalog across multiple channels and locations while maintaining the flexibility to customize prices and availability of SKUs, options, and deals for each channel and location.
+This new feature allows businesses to use a single catalog across multiple channels and locations while maintaining the flexibility to customize prices and availability of SKUs, options, and deals for each channel and location.
 excerpt: We've introduced catalog variants.
-This new feature allows you to manage a single catalog across multiple sales channels and locations, while maintaining the flexibility to customise prices and availability for each channel and location.
+This new feature allows you to use a single catalog across multiple sales channels and locations, while maintaining the flexibility to customise prices and availability for each channel and location.
 ---

 [//]: # "Photo credits: https://pixabay.com/vectors/watercolor-yellow-orange-red-green-4111953/"

 We've introduced catalog variants.
-This new feature allows you to manage a single catalog across multiple sales channels and locations, while maintaining the flexibility to customise prices and availability for each channel and location.
-This feature will not only save you time, but also ensure consistency and accuracy across your sales channels.
+This new feature allows you to use a single catalog across multiple sales channels and locations, while maintaining the flexibility to customise prices and availability for each channel and location.
+This feature will not only save you time, but also ensure consistency across your sales channels.

 In this blog post, we'll explore what catalog variants are, API changes for developers, and how existing integrations have been updated.